 This VMN project team in partnership with Burlington Parks, Recreation and Waterfront will host a series of summer workshops to create art for an Art Hop event on September 6, 7, and 8th.
 The art show celebrates the wild places of Burlington.
 Part I: In the summer, members of this team will organize a series of artistic workshops celebrating Burlington’s natural landscapes.
 Past workshops have focused on photography, poetry, watercolor painting and botanical drawing.

 Part II: In the fall, the team will curate an Art Hop Show at Evolution Yoga.
 The art show will feature work by the participants in the summer workshops and other Burlington residents who have created artwork about how the parks, urban wilds, and nature of Burlington inspire them.
 We hope their work inspires others to draw, write about, and take photos of their favorite wild places.
-The event will culminate in an afternoon of storytelling called Wild Burlington!
+In past years, the event culminated in an afternoon of storytelling called Wild Burlington!
 This will be the third successful year of this project.

 Burlington Phenology Calendar